ibm-cloud-docs/databases-for-mongodb/connecting-external.md

 ----------|-----|-----------
-`Type`||Type of connection - for MongoDB, it is "URI" `Scheme`||Scheme for a URI - for MongoDB, it is "mongodb" `Path`|`admin`|Path for a URI - for MongoDB, it is the database name.
+`Type`||Type of connection - for MongoDB, it is "URI" `Scheme`||Scheme for a URI - for MongoDB, it is "mongodb" `Path`||Path for a URI - for MongoDB, it is the database name.
 When provisioning a MongoDB instance for the first time, the default database for the user to connect to is `admin`.
 `Authentication`|`Username`|The username that you use to connect.
 `Authentication`|`Password`|A password for the user - might be shown as `$PASSWORD` `Authentication`|`Method`|How authentication takes place; "direct" authentication is handled by the driver.
 Mongo 3.6 uses SCRAM SHA 1, whereas Mongo 4.2 uses SHA 256